 Spirituality may come easy to you but that does not mean that your other half will be in the position to understand your state of mind.
 It can be difficult coming to a higher understanding of yourself and your life when your own partner is indifferent.
+Your partner might not understand why you choose to decorate with sacred space art to home in your spirituality and that’s ok.
 It takes a lot of patience and focus to attain the equilibrium in Life.
 Your Life partner may be occupied with lots of things at work or in his or her life.
 It becomes difficult to understand how cool and calm you can be after devoting time and energy in attaining Spirituality, but your partner has not got the privilege to experience the joy of seeing life in a lighter way.
 Before we look at how to deal with this, it’s important to keep a few things in mind.

 The Power Of Belief